 - Failed an emission test

 These symptoms are not limited to faulty MAP sensors.
 If you plan to diagnose your vehicle, check the other parts of the engine and exhaust system until you can positively identify the exact part that failed.
-Read more about diagnosing a bad MAP sensor in this article.

 To summarize, don’t ignore a faulty MAP sensor.
 Replace it as soon as possible and avoid driving your car until the new part arrives.